 DNS queries have two fields: name and type.
 Resource record (RR) is a response to a query.
 Each RR has four fields: name, value, type, TTL (time to live).
 The name and value field depends on the type of query and response.
 DNSSEC uses public-key cryptography to sign and authenticate DNS resource record sets (RR sets).
-Digital signatures are stored in RRsig resource records and are used in the DNSSEC [1] authentication process.
+Digital signatures are stored in RRsig resource records and are used in the DNSSEC (Rose, Larson, Massey, Austein, & Arends, DNS Security Introduction and Requirements, 2005) authentication process.
 An RRsig record contains the signature for an RRset with a particular name, class, and type.
 NSEC (Next Secure) is a RR that links to the next record name in the zone (in the canonical ordering of the zone) and lists the record types that exist for the record's name.
 These records can be used by resolvers to verify the non-existence of a record name and type as part of DNSSEC validation.
-[4] NSEC-records have the following data elements:
+NSEC-records (Rose, Larson, Massey, Austein, & Arends, Resource Records for the DNS Security Extensions, 2005) have the following data elements: